benniu04/CryptoDigest/README.md

 Fork the project

-Create your Feature Branch (git checkout -b feature/NewFeature)
+- Create your Feature Branch (git checkout -b feature/NewFeature)

-Commit your Changes (git commit -m 'Add some NewFeature')
+- Commit your Changes (git commit -m 'Add some NewFeature')

-Push to the Branch (git push origin feature/NewFeature)
+- Push to the Branch (git push origin feature/NewFeature)

-Open a Pull Request
+- Open a Pull Request

+Important Notes

+- If I have more time to work on this project, I would incorporate more data to further fine tune the model and generate more precise summaries.
+The summaries generated are mostly correct but grammar and capitalization can be improved.

 License